eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge.rst

 * `engine_nodes.py <https://github.com/eager-dev/eagerx_ode/blob/master/eagerx_ode/engine_nodes.py>`_: here we will define the engine nodes of the OdeBridge.
 * `engine_states.py <https://github.com/eager-dev/eagerx_ode/blob/master/eagerx_ode/engine_states.py>`_: here we will define the engine states of the OdeBridge.

+The creation of these files will be discussed in the following sections.

 .. toctree::
    :maxdepth: 1